okfde/okfn.de/content/blog/2019/2019-01-22-open-data-directive.md

 type: post
 layout: post
 card: true
-published: true
+title: Open Data directive, the directive formerly known as PSI public sector information
-title: "Open Data directive, the directive formerly known as PSI public sector information"
+publishedDate: 2019-01-22
 ---

 It's done.
 The Provisional Agreement for the PSI Directive soon to be known as Open Data Directive (directive on Open Data and the re-use of public sector information) is reached.